---

 kill_timeout = "5s"

-The services sections
+## The `services` sections

 An app can have:

-• No services section (and no http_service section): The application cannot be reached from the public internet, nor by a Flycast address; this is typical of apps that talk only over 6PN private networking to other apps on the same network.
+* No `services` section (and no [`http_service` section](#the-http_service-section)): The application cannot be reached from the public internet, nor by a [Flycast](/docs/networking/flycast/) address; this is typical of apps that talk only over [6PN private networking](/docs/networking/private-networking/) to other apps on the same network.

-• One services section (or an http_service section): One internal port mapped to one or more external ports.
+* One `services` section (or an [`http_service` section](#the-http_service-section)): One internal port mapped to one or more external ports.

-• Multiple services sections (or an http_service section and one or more services sections): Mapping multiple internal ports to multiple external ports.
+* Multiple `services` sections (or an [`http_service` section](#the-http_service-section) and one or more `services` sections): Mapping multiple internal ports to multiple external ports.

 Example (note the double square brackets):